-ROI calculation is often used to prioritize investments, campaigns and choices of communication channels.
-A ROI calculation can be part of a business case or campaign evaluation.
+ROI calculation is often used to prioritize investments, campaigns, and choices of communication channels.
+An ROI calculation can be part of a business case or campaign evaluation.
 When comparing different options, the method of defining costs and profits should be the same.
 Often there are differences or difficulties in attribution of profits.
-When a customer finally buys a product, to which campaign or channel should these profits be accredited to?
+Companies need to know which campaign or channel should get credit for profits on a given project.

 Method of calculation